mohammed-Khalaf-9/mohammed-Khalaf-9/README.md

 ### Hi there 👋

 ## 🚀 About Me
-I'm mohamed A second year student at science college ,IT department.
+I'm mohamed A Third-year year student at science college ,IT department.
-I am dedicated to build a strong foundation in computer science.
+I am dedicated to build a strong foundation in computer science and Diving into Backend Development.

 ## 🛠 Skills
-c , c++ , c# , oop , data structures .
+ Programming Languages :
+ C++ , Java , C#

+ Concepts:
+ OOP , Solid Principles,  Data structures, Algorithms .

+Tools :
+Git and Githup.

 ## 🔗 Links